bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/04-Caching-Fetching-Files/README.md

   });
   ```

-  * Inside that function, if the request with a URL includes `/api/`, add the following code to handle those requests and store the responses in the cache:
+  * Inside that function, if the request with a URL includes `/api/`, we need to handle those requests and store the responses in the cache:

   ```js
   if (evt.request.url.includes('/api/')) {